LCottin/LeonardOS/dev/kernel/lib/types/README.md

-# This directory intend to provide every types and their sizes needed in the OS
+# This directory intends to provide every types and their sizes needed in the OS